-If you do choose to use fertilizers, however, it is very important to your health and the environment to always follow the manufacturer's directions, use only the recommended amount, and adjust your watering accordingly.
+If you do choose to use

+fertilizers, however, it is very important to your health and the environment to always follow the manufacturer's directions, use only the recommended amount, and adjust your watering accordingly.

-Be careful not to overfertilize, which can weaken turf, as well as contribute to water pollution.
-Excess fertilizer can get washed away by overwatering or a rainstorm-wasting your money and contaminating nearby waterways with pollution.
+Be careful not to overfertilize, which can weaken turf and contribute to water pollution.
+Excess fertilizer can get washed away by overwatering or a rainstormwasting your money and contaminating nearby waterways with pollution.